 Don't touch or pick up items you aren't sure you're going to buy.
 If you do pick up an item, be sure not to touch your face, eyes, nose or mouth directly after.

 Better yet, stay out of the store entirely.
 Use a grocery delivery service or ask a friend or neighbor who is planning to go to the store to pick up items for you.

 Avoid a direct hand-off.
 Ask that groceries be left outside your door.
-Tip or send your friend payment electronically to avoid direct contact with the delivery person.
+Use electronic payment to tip the delivery person or to send money to a friend who shops for you so you can avoid direct contact.